-During the three-month engagement period, Let's Talk Mountain Parks received over 4,000 visits with more than 400 people registering on the site, and a total of 226 online submissions were received.
-Both in person and online, Canadians shared a wide variety of ideas, issues and opportunities, ranging from broad landscape-level conservation to specific operational input.
-All feedback was considered in the development of the draft management plan.
+In total, Parks Canada team members spoke directly with more than 650 people.
+During the two active engagement periods, the Mount Revelstoke and Glacier pages of Let's Talk Mountain Parks were visited by over 8,700 Canadians and a total of 448 online submissions were received.
+A wide variety of ideas, issues and opportunities were shared both in person and online, ranging from broad landscape-level conservation to specific operational input.
+All feedback was considered in drafting, revising and completing the management plan for Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site.